Alltagsküche

 📦 Storage

 Leftovers can be stored covered in the fridge for up to 2 days.
-Reheat in the oven to revive the crispness of the topping.
+The crust will soften over time as it absorbs moisture from the chilli.

 🍷 Pairing